Howard Kaminsky: Career

-Kaminsky produced the animated film, My Dog Tulip, a 2011 adaptation of the J.R.
-Ackerley memoir, written and directed by Paul Fierlinger, which explores the relationship between Ackerly and his German Sheppard.
+Kaminsky produced the animated film, My Dog Tulip, a 2011 adaptation of the J. R. Ackerley memoir, written and directed by Paul Fierlinger, which explores the relationship between Ackerly and his German Shepherd.
 The film premiered in New York City at the non-profit film house, Film Forum..
 It received Honorable Mention for Best Animated Film at the Ottawa International Animation Festival.

 In 2014, Kaminsky, in collaboration with Ric Burns and Frank Pellegrino, is in production on a film titled, "The Two Popes", which examines the lives of the creator of The National Enquirer, Generoso Pope and his son, Generoso Pope Jr. He also contributes to the "Shouts and Murmurs" section of the New Yorker.

 A member of Council on Foreign Relations since 1989, and formerly on the board of the Association of American Publishers and the National Book Foundation, Kaminsky lived in New York and Connecticut.
 He was 77 years old.
+He is survived by his daughter, Jessica Kaminsky, a TV writer who resides in Los Angeles with her husband, Dave Rock and two kids.